 There are several ways in which waters can downwell, and regions near boundaries and topography are likely to be favored because dissipation can be large enough to balance the stretching of planetary vorticity.
-In a stratified ocean with horizontal mixing of momentum and density, downwelling is carried in a hydrostatic boundary layer of width proportional to the internal deformation radius times the square root of a Prandtl number (Barcilon and Pedlosky, 1967; Spall, 2003; Pedlosky, 2004).
-This mechanism relies on horizontal mixing and stratification, and is not effective if the diapycnal mixing is weak.
-It is well known that downstream of sills, dense waters move down slope to balance dissipation in the Ekman layer (Price and Barringer, 1994).
+In a stratified ocean with horizontal mixing of momentum and density, downwelling is carried in a hydrostatic boundary layer of width proportional to the internal deformation radius times the square root of a Prandtl number (Barcilon and Pedlosky 1967; Spall 2003; Pedlosky 2003).
+This mechanism relies on horizontal mixing and stratification, and it is not effective if the diapycnal mixing is weak.
+It is well known that downstream of sills, dense waters move downslope to balance dissipation in the Ekman layer (Price and Barringer 1994).
 There is also entrainment and downwelling into the overflow waters in regions of large Froude number as they flow over the sill and descend the slope, thus increasing their transport significantly downstream of sills.

-However, there is clearly a distinct and separate process resulting from surface buoyancy forcing that is responsible for the sinking of the dense waters within the marginal sea that produced the dense overflow waters.
-There is also downwelling in less constrained regions of buoyancy loss, such as the Labrador Sea (Pickart and Spall, 2007).
-Several recent studies have considered the formation of dense waters on shelves by local surface forcing and its subsequent spreading by baroclinic instability (e.g. Gawarkiewicz and Chapman, 1995; Jiang and Garwood, 1995), which includes a downwelling component.
-While there are some regions and times for which this localized, isolated forcing is applicable, over most of the high latitude and marginal seas there exist strong cyclonic boundary currents that have not been considered in these problems (Cuny et al., 2002; Mauritzen, 1996a, b).
-These boundary currents transport large amounts of heat and fresh water into/out of the basins, and are primarily responsible for the net exchanges that connect the high latitude and marginal seas with the rest of the world's oceans.
-It is the dynamics and thermodynamics of such buoyancy-forced boundary currents, and their role in the thermohaline circulation, that is the focus of this study.
+There is clearly a distinct and separate process resulting from surface buoyancy forcing that is responsible for the sinking of the dense waters within the marginal sea that produced the dense overflow waters.
+There is also downwelling in less constrained regions of buoyancy loss, such as the Labrador Sea (Pickart and Spall 2007).
+Several recent studies have considered the formation of dense waters on shelves by local surface forcing and its subsequent spreading by baroclinic instability (e.g., Gawarkiewicz and Chapman 1995; Jiang and Garwood 1996), which includes a downwelling component.
+While there are some regions and times for which this localized, isolated forcing is applicable, over most of the high latitude and marginal seas there exist strong cyclonic boundary currents that have not been considered in these problems (Cuny et al. 2002; Mauritzen 1996a,b).
+These boundary currents transport large amounts of heat and freshwater into/out of the basins and are primarily responsible for the net exchanges that connect the high latitude and marginal seas with the rest of the world's oceans.
+The dynamics and thermodynamics of such buoyancy-forced boundary currents, and their role in the thermohaline circulation, are the focus of this study.

-2. Example buoyancy-forced boundary current
+2. Example of a buoyancy-forced boundary current

 An example of a buoyancy-forced boundary current is presented as a means to introduce the problem and approach, and to highlight several aspects of the circulation that result from the surface forcing.
-More detailed analysis, and parameter sensitivity studies of similar flows, are provided in the following sections.
+More detailed analysis and parameter sensitivity studies of similar flows are provided in the following sections.

-A high resolution numerical model is used to calculate the secondary circulations and vertical motions forced by cooling of a boundary current.
-The model is the MITgcm (Marshall et al., 1997) run with nonhydrostatic physics.
-The model domain is a channel of width 20 km, length 48 km, and depth 500 m.
-The model horizontal grid spacing is 100 m and the vertical grid spacing is 10 m.
-Subgridscale mixing of momentum and temperature are parameterized by a horizontal Laplacian mixing with coefficients of 1 m2 s-1 and vertical mixing coefficients of 10^{-5} m2 s-1.
+A high-resolution numerical model is used to calculate the secondary circulations and vertical motions forced by cooling of a boundary current.
+The model is the Massachusetts Institute of Technology general circulation model (MITgcm; Marshall et al. 1997) run with nonhydrostatic Boussinesq physics.
+The model domain is a channel that is 20 km wide, 48 km long, and 500 m deep.
+The model horizontal grid spacing is 100 m, and the vertical grid spacing is 10 m.
+Subgrid-scale mixing of momentum and temperature is parameterized by a horizontal Laplacian mixing with coefficients of $1 \text{ m}^2 \text{ s}^{-1}$ and vertical mixing coefficients of $10^{-5} \text{ m}^2 \text{ s}^{-1}$.